Difference-in-Differences Estimation with Spatial Spillovers: Introduction

+Estimation of treatment effects in these settings typically proceed in two ways.
+One approach involves using a structural model to account for general equilibrium effects.
+For example, trade models generate a market access term that effectively controls for such effects \citep{Donaldson_Hornbeck_2016} or the common Manski linear-in-means model controls for the average characteristics of a unit's peers \citep{manski1993identification,goldsmith2013social}.
+Another strategy involves excluding units located close to the treatment area (or including a dummy variable) to avoid any spillover biases on the effects, which is preferred by researchers who wish to remain agnostic to structural assumptions.
+This paper adopts the latter non-parametric approach and formalizes the identification assumptions required to interpret the estimates causally.

-Second, there is the `total effect' which is the relevant parameter for national policymakers who want to answer ``What is the average effect of implementing the entire treatment regime?''.
-This treatment effect summarizes the effects of going from the world with no treatment to the entire treatment regime.
-This effect comes from two sources: the direct effect and the average spillover effect from other treated units.
-Unlike the switching effect, the total effect is nonparametrically identified under a mild assumption that spillovers are `local'.
-The `local' assumption requires that spillovers are only experienced within a certain distance from treatment.
+To do so, this paper introduces a potential outcomes framework following \citet{vazquez2022identification} and extends the framework to difference-in-differences settings.
+Since potential outcomes are now characterized by a unit's treatment status as well as the treatment status of other units, there are many potential treatment effects that can be formualted.
+I study two relevant treatment effects.
+The second effect of interest is the `total effect' which is the relevant parameter for national policymakers who want to answer ``What is the average effect of implementing the entire treatment regime?''.
+This treatment effect summarizes the post-hoc effects of going from the world with no treatment to the observed treatment vector.
+First, there is the `switching effect' which is the relevant parameter for local policymakers who want to answer ``What is the effect of switching my treatment status, holding fixed all other units' treatment?''.

-This paper then defines conditions under which each treatment effect is nonparametrically identified.
-I find that the switching effect is identified only with knowledge of the amount of `exposure' that a unit experiences which requires \emph{either} parametrization of spillovers \emph{or} certain constraints on the spillover effects.
-The direct and total effects considered can be identified nonparametrically under mild assumptions about spillovers, namely that they are ``local'' in nature.
-The local assumption holds in the case where spillover effects are only experienced by units within a certain distance of treated units.
-This would hold in the case where individuals can travel to access treatment.
-However, this would fail in the case of large general equilibrium shocks that cause units far away to be affected by treatment (e.g. San Francisco being affected by shocks to the New York economy).
+After defining these effects, I discuss non-parametric identification results extending standard parallel-trends assumptions to settings with spillovers.
+First, I demonstrate that the `total effect' can be identified under assumptions that spillovers are ``local'' and only affect nearby units, while parallel trends exist between treated and non-affected ``far-away'' units.
+This would hold in the case where individuals can travel to access treatment and therefore spillovers are limited by travel costs.
+However, this assumption may not hold in the case of large general equilibrium shocks that affect units far away from the treatment area, such as when New York's economy impacts San Francisco.